mgondan/rolog/README.md

 ## Installation (Linux)

-1. You obviously need R on your computer, maybe also pandoc to render Rmd files to html.
+1. You obviously need R and a few packages on your computer, maybe also pandoc to render Rmd files to html.

-`sudo apt install r-base pandoc`
+`sudo apt install r-base r-cran-rcpp r-cran-rinside pandoc`

 2. Please install SWI-Prolog from https://www.swi-prolog.org.
 You may wish to use the development version since this offers the new Picat-style syntax which is used in Example 2 below.